ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 After making the changes, you can scroll down and save the settings.

-Now, your HLS streams will record.
+Now, your streams will be recorded as HLS.

 > Quick Link: [App Configurations](https://antmedia.io/docs/guides/configuration-and-testing/ams-application-configuration/)